Avaiga/taipy-getting-started/step_03/ReadMe.md

 - *day* is the beginning of the predictions.
 The default value is the 26th of July.
 It means the training data will end before the 26th of July, and predictions will begin on this day.

 - *n_predictions* is the number of predictions you want to make while predicting.
 The default value is 40.
+A prediction represents the number of items bought in a given store in 15 minutes.

 - *max_capacity* is the maximum value that can take a prediction; it is the ceiling of the projections.
 The default value is 200.
+It means that, in our example, the maximum number of items sold in 15 minutes is 200.

 ```python
 import datetime as dt